 Here’s an Easter craft idea that’s simple enough for kids to do and lovely enough to give as Easter gift baskets!
-This flower pot bunny comes together quickly and makes the perfect “dish” to hold holiday candies.
+This flower pot bunny comes together quickly, making the perfect “dish” to hold holiday candies.

 Flower Pot Bunny Video Tutorial